Hello one and all,

 PLACE: Contest Judging will be in Bloomington on the Campus of Indiana University (thank them for their generous financial support).

-CPOY Judging and Judges presentations will be on Friday, Feb.
-10th.
+CPOY Judging, student portfolio reviews and Judges presentations will be on Friday, Feb.
+22nd.

 OK, now for the details,

-These were points of emphasis last year, and I would like to point them out again this year.
+These were points of emphasis for the last couple of years, and I would like to point them out again this year.

-This category has averaged 3.25 entries per year over the last 5 years (down to 3 in 2009).
+This category has averaged 4.0 entries per year over the last 4 years.
 For a category that has had a camera as a prize for the winner.

 Something needed to change, so in order to encourage more people to enter, and for it to be a less daunting category, we have decreased the maximum number of images from 40 to 15.